Texas RV Insurance

 Does RV Insurance Cover Water Damage?

-Comprehensive RV insurance policies can protect your RV from water damage, but exclusions may apply.
-Each policy is different but defects, water leaks, and wear and tear are usually not covered.
-Speak with your agent to discuss what is and isn’t covered before signing up.
+Comprehensive RV insurance may help protect your RV from certain types of water damage, but exclusions can apply.
+Defects, roof leaks, poor maintenance, and normal wear and tear are usually not covered.
+Speak with your insurance agent to review what is and is not covered before choosing a policy.

 Does RV Insurance Cover Awning Damage?